Learn Material Health Guides Wood Guide

 What are solvent-based finishes?

-Varnish, acrylic, synthetic lacquer, and urethane-based finishes all require a much higher solvent concentration than water-based finishes, so are quite high in VOCs that irritate your respiratory tract.
+Varnish, acrylic, synthetic lacquer, and urethane-based finishes all require a much higher solvent concentration than water-based finishes, so are quite high in VOCs that irritate your respiratory tract and can cause other issues.
 They also often contain carcinogenic chemicals.

 Is shellac toxic?